json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/attributes.md

 ### Viewability

 Attributes can be marked to allow returning their value in responses.
-When not allowed and requested using `?fields=`, it results in an HTTP 400 response.
+When not allowed and requested using `?fields[]=`, it results in an HTTP 400 response.

 ```c#
 public class User : Identifiable